 Obviously, dog owners don‘t always want to share this information.
 They may feel defensive, flustered, or afraid of being held responsible.
 They may also try to blame you for the bite.
-Do your best to be calm.
+So, do your best to be calm.

 - The Athens-Clarke County Police.
-A police report provides essential documentation of what happened, and is the first step in filing your claim.
+A police report provides essential documentation of what happened and is the first step in filing your claim.

 - Pit bulls